jaycherd/dotfiles/README.md

-# dotfiles
+# Dotfiles for Codespaces

-for codespaces setup
+This repo customizes my GitHub Codespaces:
+- Runs `setup.sh` on creation